Student loans and grants in the United Kingdom

 Student loans and grants in the United Kingdom are financial instruments offered to students to fund their study.
 The loans in use today are income contingent, meaning that the repayment amounts vary depending on the income of the borrower.
 They are also written off after a set period, depending on the type of loan.

-Student loans were first introduced in 1990, and a single system was in effect across the entire country until 2012.
+Student loans were introduced in 1990, and a single system was in effect across the entire country until 2012.
 Tuition fees were greatly increased that year amid public opposition to the decision, and the loan system has seen repeated attempts at reform since.
 These reforms were not always applied in the devolved regions, which has stratified the system and adding significant complexity.
 There are currently five different student loan "plans" available for students studying today, depending on location and the type of course, with a large variation in cost, terms, and structure.
 In general, the newer systems are less generous than the older systems.

-Loans are primarily provided by the government through the Student Loans Company (SLC) in England and Wales, and the organisation is partnered with Student Finance NI and the Student Awards Agency for Scotland which cover those areas.
+Loans are primarily provided by the government through the Student Loans Company (SLC) in England and Wales, and the organisation is partnered with Student Finance NI and the Student Awards Agency for Scotland, which cover those areas.
 Most undergraduate university students resident in the United Kingdom are eligible for student loans, and some students on teacher training courses may also apply for loans.
-Student loans also became available from the 2016/17 academic year to postgraduate students who study a taught Masters, research or Doctoral course.
+Student loans also became available from the 2016–2017 academic year to postgraduate students who study a taught master's, research or doctoral course.

 History

-Education Act 1962
+Free higher education (before 1998)

 In the years following World War II, most local education authorities (LEAs) paid students' tuition fees and also provided a maintenance grant to help with living costs; this did not have to be repaid.
 The Education Act 1962 made it a legal obligation for all LEAs to give full-time university students a maintenance grant.
-By the early 1980s the maintenance grant depended on parental income and for many students, about £300, was a minimum grant.
+The maintenance grant depended on parental income, but a minimum grant (initially £50) was paid.
+Recipients of the minimum grant did not have their fees paid.
 There was no legal obligation on parents to make this up to the full grant.
-The full grant had increased by 1980 from £380 to £1,430 a year and the minimum grant after the increase was about £430.
-About 155,000 students were paid the full grant in 1980/81.
+In 1965, the full grant was £370 for the Universities of London, Oxford and Cambridge, and £340 elsewhere.
+By 1981, the grant had increased to £1,535 a year (£1,825 for London) and the minimum grant was £410.
+About 155,000 students were paid the full grant in 1980–1981.
 Those whose parents had low income would receive the full maintenance grant.